At the moment we are about to found an international non-profit organisation as the legal base for The Wildliving Project.

 Currently we are a small team of five keeping the organisation of Wildliving alive.
 Though there are many more people both supporting and carrying this vision.
 We are grateful for the extended circle which is somewhere in the background and for everyone who will come and join when the time is right :)

 As long as Lilith can remember she was passionate about the Wonders of Nature and Life popping up in the smallest situations and beings.
-She enjoys the smell and patterns of moss and bark, breathing air and laughing full of joy with thunder.
-Dancing and singing with the wind is one of her regular practices, just as walking around through the woods following her intuition and discovering the miracles of every new born moment.
+She enjoys the smell of moss and the patterns of bark, breathing fresh air and laughing full of joy with thunder.
+Dancing and singing with the wind is one of her regular practices, just as walking around through the woods guided by intuition and discovering the miracles of every new born moment.

 Lilith's way through the world and deep self-discovery was always dedicated to the living flame, to connect with her own heart and the ones around her.
 Once a burnout helped her to remember the vision of her childhood and she has walked her own path with even more certainty ever since.

-She hitchhiked through Asia and ended up living in Indonesia for three years learning the lifeway of a community-, nature- and spirit-based culture.
-Later on she got intensely in touch with the traumata and patterns of her own being as well as the beauty of a life following the rhythms of (her own) nature.
-After that turn of the seasons with a small clan in the wilderness of Wisconsin's Northwoods, Lilith started to dive deeper and to continue enriching her knowledge about natural handicraft and wild edibles/ herbal medicine, about nature orientated ritualwork in communities, and about body-emotion work as well as therapeutic archery.
+She hitch-hiked through Asia and ended up living in Indonesia for three years learning the life way of a community-, nature- and spirit-based culture.
+During that time she got intensely in touch with traumata and patterns as well as the beauty of a life following the rhythms of (her own) nature.
+With living a turn of the seasons in a small clan in the wilderness of Wisconsin's Northwoods, Lilith started to dive deeper.
+She continued enriching her knowledge about natural handicraft and wild edibles/ herbal medicine, about nature orientated ritualwork in communities, and about body-emotion work as well as therapeutic archery.
 Travelling to the desert she found her soul's home and fulfilling connection through and in a simple life between Earth and Sky.

-At the moment Lilith is preparing the Caravan Project, as a sister project of Wildliving, exploring Europes wild SouthEast by foot and with horse.
+At the moment Lilith is on a journey exploring Europes wild SouthEast by foot and nourishing her inner light.
 Sometimes she is also involved as a guide in the Wildmoon Europe (a monthlong Wilderness Immersion Programme).
-Within Wildliving Lilith is mostly organising and holding up the spirit of the common vision, keeping focus and flow of emotions, praying and singing, cooking and playing around with children, being yourself and spreading trust.
+Within Wildliving Lilith is mostly organising and holding up the spirit of the common vision, keeping focus and flow of emotions, praying, singing and crafting, cooking and playing around with children, being ourselves and spreading trust.
 She feels responsible for creating a new human culture within the greater web.